InformaticsMatters/ansible-galaxy-cloud/README.md

 The use of Pulsar allows Galaxy workflows to be executed without the need for a shared filesystem between the Galaxy and Slurm environments.

+>   **This project should not to be confused with Ansible Galaxy**, Ansible's
+    community-driven repository of Ansible Roles.

 Creating a complete cluster takes approx 15 mins depending on the number of nodes.